blues/note-arduino/README.md

 This library is a wrapper around the [note-c library][note-c], which it includes as a git submodule.

+This library is used by the [m5stack repo][m5stack] m5note Arduino sketch, which requires it to be installed per the instructions below.

 ## Installation

 1. Clone this library and its submodule from github into your Arduino libraries folder: